Deep-rooted movement

 Biodynamics 101

-While organic and biodynamic have as much to do about the vineyard as they do the cellar, the same rules don’t always apply across the board.
+While organic and biodynamic have as much to do with the vineyard as they do the cellar, the same rules don’t always apply across the board.
 “Being biodynamic is much more restrictive than organic, if you will.
 From the very beginning, we intervene as little as possible during the vatting process.
 We can do that for organic and biodynamic wines because the grape is of such incredible quality.
-As winemakers, our role is to guide the juice so it remains unstable and alive as wine without turning to vinegar,” she reveals.
+As winemakers, our role is to guide the juice so it remains unstable and alive as wine without turning to vinegar,” she revealed.

-According to Eve, the investment in time, meticulousness and energy is what creates the virtuous circle: “In conventional agriculture, we take so much from the land and give back very little.
+According to Eve, the investment in time, diligence and energy is what creates the virtuous circle: “In conventional agriculture, we take so much from the land and give back very little.
+For me, organic is about giving as much to the land as it gives us.
 In biodynamics, we give back more than we take.”

-“To me, organic is giving the land as much as it gives us.” - Eve Rainville, Domaine Bergeville
+“To me, organic is giving the land as much as it gives us.”

 Château de Cartes: taking the organic plunge